anegrin/GiUCAN/README.md

+# WIP

+**No stable release available yet**

 # GiUCAN Firmware

 This repository contains sources for GiUCAN, a minimalistic version of [BACCAble](https://github.com/gaucho1978/BACCAble) for Diesel engines; it's interacting with C1 nad BH bus only and providing this subset of functionalities:

-- Smart Start and Stop disabling
+- Smart Start and Stop disabling ✔
-- DPF regeneration warnings
+- DPF regeneration warnings ✘
-- Dashboard info dispaly
+- Dashboard info dispaly ✘

 It's tested using [FYSETC UCAN](https://github.com/FYSETC/UCAN) **ONLY**.